 - How long has your business been established and how many staff do you employ?

-- What industry sector do you operate in?
+- What industry or sector do you operate in?

 - How do you compete within your niche market?